 Alameda Guitars is the culmination of a partnership dating back to 1995, when bandmates Chris Sanzo and Mel Waldorf wondered about building a better guitar.
-Twenty one years and dozens of prototypes later, the Alameda FE200 was created
+Twenty one years and dozens of prototypes later, Alameda Guitars was born.

 Guitar players are a fussy bunch.
 We're after that special something; that combination of playing feel, tone and aesthetics that reaches out and grabs you on a visceral level.
 That guitar that takes you someplace new.
 That guitar that calls you to play, and once you do, you don't want to stop.